d-stephenson/d-stephenson.github.io/_posts/2021-05-28-journal-fourteen-dat602.md

 - Login credential check to access the game area
 - Create a new game that other players can then join
 - Join an existing game where the player count is less than 7
+- Move character, find and select a gem which updates game points
 - Access the admin area where a user is authorised
 - Select a game and kill it, removing it from the database
 - Add a new player and set all the various privileges